process-project/iee/README.md

 ## ENV variables

 We are using ENV variables to keep secrets safe.
-To customize application you can set following ENV variables:
+To customize the application you can set the following ENV variables:

   * `GRANT_ID` (optional) - grant id used to start slurm jobs on Prometheus supercomputer